This post contains Amazon affiliate links which we earn a small commission from. We only link to products our doctors have reviewed ❤️

 What’s the lowdown?

-- Of recent years, D-mannose (taken as a capsule or powder) has received attention as a possible UTI treatment
+- Of recent years, D-mannose (taken as a capsule or powder) has received attention as a possible UTI treatment and prevention

-- You can buy D-mannose directly from the Lowdown
+- You can buy D-mannose directly from the Lowdown or buy from Amazon here!

 What is a UTI?

-It is important to note that if the UTI symptoms rapidly worsen, or do not respond to treatments (such as antibiotics), within a couple of days it is important to contact your healthcare team as the infection can spread to the kidney and result in complications.
-Important signs of worsening infection include fever, vomiting and pain over the kidney area or loin.
+It is important to note that if UTI symptoms rapidly worsen, or do not respond to treatments (such as antibiotics), within a couple of days it is important to contact your healthcare team as the infection can spread to the kidney and result in complications.
+Important signs of worsening infection⁵ include fever, vomiting and pain over the kidney area or loin.

 Now, time to take a bit of a diversion into cranberries and D-mannose.
 Let’s get stuck into how each of them can be beneficial, how they differ and which one might be best for you!